Stat-Cook/deident/paper.md

 -   pseudonymization – the consistent replacement of a string by a random string
--   encryption
+-   encryption - the consistent replacement of a string by an alpha-numeric hash using an encryption key and salt
 -   shuffling – replacement of columns by a random sample without replacement
 -   bluring – the aggregation of numeric or categorical data according to specified rules
 -   perturbation – the addition of user-defined random noise to a numeric variable
--   encryption - the consistent replacement of a string by an alpha-numeric hash using an encryption key and salt

 Following the design principles of the existing tidyverse(Wickham et al.
 2019) domain for ease of adoption.
 The package includes tools to create